 Boomtown Chapter 11 and beyond: A Radical City

 And besides… have you tried some of the vegetarian and vegan options at Boomtown?
 They are delicious, often better value, as well as filling and nutritious.
 Plant based food is actually shown to be excellent fuel, so can keep you going on a long sesh.
 Why not give it a try?
-These stalls are some of my favourite at Boomtown, and I say that as a meat eater.
+These stalls were some of my favourite at Boomtown, even when I was still a meat eater.

 It’s not all lentil soups, falafel and salads as some have suggested.
 In fact, festival food stalls have been responsible for amazing innovations in vegan and vegetarian fast food.
 When you have to cut out the meat and dairy from a recipe, you need to innovate.
 And that has resulted in a vegetarian fast food revolution.
 “Vegan Sushi Burrito”.
 I never even thought I’d see those 3 words together, yet it’s one of the most popular stalls at the festival and most people don’t even notice the difference.
 And it’s one of dozens of excellent, and imaginative options, that challenge your perception of what vegetarian food is actually like.